ArturT/Railstom/README.md

     $ foreman start

-Foreman will start mailcatcher, sidekiq, guard and zeus.
+Foreman will start mailcatcher, sidekiq and guard.

 #### Tips

 * If you already running mailcatcher please kill it before you start foreman.

-* Use `zeus server` in order to run rails server faster.

 ### Sidekiq